xyzmaps/xyz-documentation/docs/cli/command-reference.md

-                                  properties), use higher values (e.g., 500 to 5000) for faster uploads of small geometries (points and lines, few properties) -t, --tags [tags]               fixed tags for features uploaded to the Data Hub space --token <token>                 a external token to upload data to another user's Space
+                                  properties), use higher values (e.g., 500 to 5000) for faster uploads of small geometries (points and lines, few properties) -t, --tags [tags]               fixed tags for features uploaded to the XYZ Maps space --token <token>                 a external token to upload data to another user's Space
   -x, --lon [lon]                 longitude field name